jnlewis/anno/README.md

 *	Ticket sales and reservations, payment transactions, ticket verification and redemption, cancellations and refunds, statistical data for reports and analytics.

 ## Technologies
-*	The API layer is developed in Microsoft ASP.NET Web API 2.
+*	The API is developed in Microsoft ASP.NET Web API 2 and Entity Framework 6.2.
 * The blockchain in use is NEO.

 ## Official Website & Live Product Preview